 - Include brackets and special symbols that are proven catchers of user attention.

-- Write compelling meta descriptions using proven copywriting techniques.
+- Write compelling meta descriptions using proven copywriting formulas.
 Google may show a description generated from the content, but it’s still important to do.

 - Use Adwords ads as inspiration.
 People put a ton of work into optimizing their Adwords campaigns.
 Therefore, the ads that you see for competitive keywords have usually passed thousands of split tests to become the click-worthy ads they are today.